gu-fan/riv.vim/README.rst

 Scratch
 -------

-The scratches is created auto named by date,
+The scratches is created auto named by date in '%Y-%m-%d' format.
 It is a place for writing diary or hold idea and thoughts.

 Scratches will be put in scratch folder in project directory.